 The house and gardens at Castle Howard are open to the public with regular events scheduled throughout the year.

-Don’t miss the annual Castle Howard Proms an outdoor concert which includes a firework display, lasers and a Spitfire flyover.
+Don’t miss the annual Castle Howard Proms an outdoor concert that includes a firework display, lasers and a Spitfire flyover.

 Read more | Visit Castle Howard